7.1.11 Waterproofing layer and surface treatments

 Notes to Tables 11 and 12:

-2. Classification by performance should be in accordance with BS 8747 eg a minimum value of S2P3 for ballasted roofs with access for light maintenance only and minimum S5P4 for accessible roofs with paving slabs on supports.
-S = tensile strength and elongation, P=resistance to puncture both static and dynamic, the higher the number the better the performance.
+2. Classification by performance should be in accordance with BS 8747, eg a minimum value of S2P3 for ballasted roofs with access for light maintenance only and minimum S5P4 for accessible roofs with paving slabs on supports.
+S = tensile strength and elongation, P = resistance to puncture ie, both static and dynamic.
+The higher the number, the better the performance.

 3. The use of stone chippings is not recommended unless required to enhance fire protection.
 Solar reflective paint, if used, should not be used as the sole protective finish to the membrane.